No. 39: Jim Hill

 In the 1968 NFL Draft, the San Diego Chargers used pick No. 18 overall on a defensive back from Texas A&I-Kingsville, an NAIA powerhouse in the Lone Star Conference just outside of Corpus Christi in the deep southern tip of the state near the Gulf of Mexico.

-None of them would eventually get their star on the Hollywood Walk of Fame as Jim Hill did.
+Neither would eventually get their star on the Hollywood Walk of Fame as Jim Hill did.

 “I knew how lucky I was because of the environment I grew up in,” Hill told us as we crafted an essay for the book, “Perfect Eloquence: An Appreciation of Vin Scully,” in 2023.
 “I came from the end of the dead-end street in Texas.
 If I hadn’t played football, I would be dead today.
 Sports saved me.”

-His life in college from 1964 to ’67 as a football and track-and field athlete taught him to prioritize.
+Hill’s progress in college from 1964 to ’67 as a football and track-and field athlete taught him to prioritize.

 “You know in college when you have to take a biology class?”
 Hill told The Athletic reporter Rich Hammond.
 “In your biology class, you have to dissect a frog.
 My lab was from 1:30 to 3 (p.m.) on Mondays.
-We had football practice (and) had to be on the field at 4:15.
+We had football practice — had to be on the field at 4:15.
 So I’ve got to figure out a way to get out of this lab.
 This ain’t working.
 We just had a bad game on Saturday, and I know the coach is going to run the hell out of us when we get out there on Monday.

 “So I’ve got this idea.
 We have to dissect a frog.
 So I go and I get a cherry bomb firecracker.
 My lab station was in the back of the room, by a window.
 I would occasionally fall asleep because the wind would come in and I’d doze off.
 So, I thought, I’m getting out of here.
 So I get the scalpel and I slit a hole in the frog between its legs.
 I put the cherry bomb firecracker down in there and sew it up.
 The wick was sticking up about, oh, a little more than a quarter of an inch, and the frog was on a gurney.
 I lit it and I rolled it down the aisle.
 It got about halfway up the aisle, and — boom!
 And it was a big frog.
 It was a bullfrog.
 The girls are just hollering and screaming.
-“It’s in my hair!”
+‘It’s in my hair!’
 The professor, at the front of the room, was writing on the blackboard.
 He never turned around.
 He said, ‘Mr. Hill, get out’.”

 “He strolled by the referee and said, ‘Did you bring your glasses today?’” said Greene.
-“Then in the fourth quarter the referee called pass interference on Jim, and the flag landed right on his chest.
+“Then in the fourth quarter, the referee called pass interference on Jim, and the flag landed right on his chest.
 Jim couldn’t believe the call, and the referee said, ‘It was pass interference, and I saw it clearly.’ ”

 “My teammates used to tease me, but I was preparing for my future,” Hill said in 2019, when he was receiving the Lifetime Achievement Award by the L.A.
 Press Club.